 Can You Build a House With a USDA Loan?

+The USDA construction loan process is very similar!
 By design, USDA construction loans help potential homeowners build homes in rural areas.
 A USDA construction loan can help finance a plot of land, cover construction costs and serve as a long-term mortgage.
 These loans may be less common, but are available for eligible borrowers looking to build a home in a suitable rural area.

 Why Does USDA Take So Long to Process a USDA Loan?